 3 Reasons to Use Data Vault

-Data Vault inherently enables auditing as load times and record sources are required for every row.
-It also tracks a history of all changes as Satellites include the load time as part of the primary key.
+Data vault inherently enables auditing, as load times and record sources are required for every row.
+It also tracks a history of all changes as satellites include the load time as part of the primary key.
 When an attribute is updated, a new record is created.
 All of this auditing enables you to easily provide auditability for both regulatory and data governance purposes.
-Since you store all of your history, you can access data from any point in time.
+Because you store all of your history, you can access data from any point in time.

-Data Vault additionally enables quicker data loading since many of the tables can be loaded at the same time in parallel.
+Data vault also enables quicker data loading because many of the tables can be loaded at the same time in parallel.
 The model decreases dependencies between tables during the load process and simplifies the ingestion process by leveraging inserts only, which load quicker than upserts or merges.

-While the factors to consider are outlined above, this decision is often nuanced and falls within the gray areas.
+While some factors to consider are outlined above, this decision is often nuanced and falls within the gray areas.
 The impacts outlined above show up in unexpected ways and become more impactful over time.
-Aptitive has helped many organizations determine if reconsidering their architecture and implementing a Data Vault Model is the answer for their challenges.
+Aptitive has helped many organizations determine if reconsidering their architecture and implementing a data vault model is the answer for their challenges.